I have spent years trying to design the most primitive way to think about how organisations face their customers.

 How to kill a unicorn is designed to bring common sense to all innovators, venture capitalists and start-up wannabes.
 It’s a blueprint for thinking about what innovation really is, and shows what you shouldn’t do if you really want to build or profit from a unicorn.

-Creativity is a useless word is a provocative talk about what creativity really is, why only few people really use it, why the “creative director” title is a total nonsense, and what should you do if you want to become a creative leader.
+Creativity is a useless word is a provocative talk about what creativity really is, why only few people really use it, why the “creative director” title is total nonsense, and what you should do if you want to become a creative leader.
 Ideal for anyone who uses the word creative to make their ego feel good.